Upin & Ipin: Themes

 The series also depicts Malaysian contemporary culture and portraying harmonious relationships among different ethnic groups.
 The Malaysian cuisine also often appears in Upin & Ipin to reflect the diversity of Malaysia as a multi-racial country.
 The series has a focus on the Malaysian traditional games with some of the games featured including konda kondi, lompat getah and marbles.
 Upin & Ipin detail the exploration of Malaysia's climate and nature, with characters encountering tropical weathers such as rains and thunderstorms, and Malaysian wildlife such as elephants, giraffes, tigers and parrots.
 The series explores Malaysian sports through the inclusion of football, as depicted in the episode "Anak Harimau" ("The Tiger Cubs"), which explores Upin and Ipin's dream to become the professional footballers.
 Performing arts also highlighted in the series, through the inclusion of wayang kulit, as seen in the episode "Di Sebalik Tabir" ("Behind the Scenes"), where the twin brothers having curious on the traditional wayang kulit performance.
 Agriculture of Malaysia are also depicted in the series, including natural rubber trees as seen in the episode "Mainan Baru" ("New Toys") and palm trees in the episode, "Minyak Sawit" ("Palm Oil"), whereas the episode "Hasil Tempatan" ("Locally Produced") explores Upin and Ipin's deep knowledge of fruits that are planted and harvested in Malaysia.
 Some of the fruits appeared in the episode including durians, bananas and rambutans.
 Upin & Ipin also explores the flora of Malaysia, with the inclusion of rose, common sunflower and the common lantana.
 Space exploration also depicted in the series, as seen in the episode "Upin & Ipin Angkasa" ("Upin & Ipin in Space"), which explores the twin brothers embarked their journey into space and their dream to become astronaut.
 Some of the series episodes also highlighted certain awareness issues, including corruption in the episode "Perangi Rasuah" ("Fight Corruption") and fire hazard in the episode "Sedia Menyelamat" ("Ready for Action").
 Health issues also highlighted, as depicted in the episodes "Jom Hidup Sihat!" ("Let's Live Healthy!") and "Hapuskan Virus!" ("Destroy the Virus!").
 Several episodes have highlights futuristic themes with distinctive fantasy elements, such as "Demi Metromillenium" ("For Metromillenium") and "Selamatkan Neo Santara" ("Save Neo Santara").
 Anthropomorphism also depicted in the series, where everyday items such as pencils and clocks were humanized.
 The episode, "Teroka Lautan" ("Exploring the Oceans") depicts Upin, Ipin and their friends imagined themselves into a marine life, while the episode "Tanya Sama Pokok" ("Talking to the Tree") where the twin brothers imagined themselves into a cactus, as an example of anthropomorphism in Upin & Ipin.
+The Season 20 episode, "Aku Ada Nilai" ("I Have the Values"), depicted the twin brothers and their friends in a banknote form.